lepidus/OASwitchboard/README.md

 It enables journals to automatically send **P1-PIO** type messages to OASwitchboard, in the moment of the publication of articles, containing public information.

+> Notice: This plugin is not yet ready for general use.
+The current version integrates with the **Sandbox** of OASwitchboard API

 ## Compatibility

 The latest release of this plugin is compatible with **OJS 3.3.0**